aFuzzyBear/astro-ui/docs/XElement/blog/XElementvsFramworks.md

+---
+page_title: "XElement Vs Frameworks"
+page_descriptions: "A critique between the many JS UI Frameworks and XElement"
+---
 # XElement Vs Frameworks

 It should be noted before we go any further, this is not intended to be a slight nor a direct comparison between any of the frameworks that are mentioned.

-Each are highly specialised, thoroughly developed tools that serve their own unique purpose in their own individual way.
+Each are highly specialized, thoroughly developed tools that serve their own unique purpose in their own individual way.

 What we are looking to do is draw upon the shared similarities that inspired XElement, and how they all fit relative to their relationship with Astro.